-We have illustrated this by showing the various values at possible commodity price curves consistent with the IEA's scenarios:
+We have illustrated this by showing the various impairment scenarios versus current carrying values at possible commodity price curves consistent with the IEA's scenarios:

-- Stated Policies Scenario (STEPS) the impact our "Current Pathway" scenario); - Sustainable Development Scenario (SDS) the be implemented sufficient for full alignment with the Paris Goals (consistent with our "Rapid Transition" scenario).
-The sensitivity documentation to the IEA's World Energy Model 2020, except that IEA thermal coal prices are on a delivered basis.
+- Stated Policies Scenario (STEPS) the impact of existing policy frameworks and today's announced policy intentions (consistent with our "Current Pathway" scenario); - Sustainable Development Scenario (SDS) the impact should additional policy mechanisms be implemented sufficient for full alignment with the Paris Goals (consistent with our "Rapid Transition" scenario).
+The sensitivity prices set out below are those included in the documentation to the IEA's World Energy Model 2020, except that IEA thermal coal prices are on a delivered basis.
 These have been adjusted to FOB pricing on the basis of forward freight costs.

-assessment is higher than that in STEPS due to our assumption that such higher price will be required to induce the required investment to maintain supply levels under this scenario.
+The base case price used in the impairment assessment is higher than that in STEPS due to our assumption that such higher price will be required to induce the required investment to maintain supply levels under this scenario.
 Notwithstanding this assumption, we also consider prices in STEPS to be a reasonably possible change in our assumptions within the next financial year.
 Europe's demand for thermal coal has reduced significantly in recent years, and this is currently the key market for Colombian coal.

-Accordingly we consider the SDS prices for Colombian coal to be a reasonably possible change in our assumptions within the next against these.
+Accordingly we consider the SDS prices for Colombian coal to be a reasonably possible change in our assumptions within the next financial year and have sensitised Cerrejon against these.
 The SDS price sensitivities for Australia and South Africa are provided for additional information.

-The sensitivities are presented on price alone impairments in each scenario are likely higher lower price environment, management would alter mine plans to cut operating and capital costs, potentially at the expense of future NPV impact.
+The sensitivities are presented on price alone and assume no mitigating actions, therefore the impairments in each scenario are likely higher than would transpire.
+In practice, in a sustained lower price environment, management would alter mine plans to cut operating and capital costs, potentially at the expense of future volumes, in order to reduce the overall NPV impact.

 The IEA has also published a net zero emissions by 2050 scenario (consistent with our "Radical Transformation" scenario), but has not published price assumptions for this scenario.
-Our would be similar to SDS, but with large-scale uptake of carbon capture, utilisation and storage to mitigate the effects of such.
+Our assumption is that demand (and therefore price) would be similar to SDS, but with large-scale uptake of carbon capture, utilisation and storage to mitigate the effects of such.
 In itself, this reflects that in all credible energy transformation scenarios, thermal coal will continue to be required as a transition fuel for several decades.